Claims Under the Wills and Succession Act

-and that person was dependant on the deceased at the time of death, there may be a claim under the Wills and Succession Act (WSA) for maintenance and support.
+If a person is not sufficiently provided for in a will or on an intestacy and that person was dependant on the deceased at the time of death, there may be a claim under the Wills and Succession Act (WSA) for maintenance and support.
 These claims used to be advanced under the Dependant’s Relief Act until the WSA came into force in 2012.
-At Carbert Waite LLP, our estate lawyers and estate litigation lawyers have extensive experience negotiating and litigating claims against estates on behalf of dependants.
-We regularly act for all sides in these disputes including Executors, beneficiaries and claimants.
+Our estate litigation lawyers have extensive experience negotiating and litigating maintenance and support claims against estates.

 72(b) “family member” means, in respect of a deceased,